Cate-hub26/PeriodIQ/periodIQ_project/README.md

 ##
 - All endpoints require authenticated access.
 - This project currently uses Django REST Framework’s `IsAuthenticated` permission.
-- Tokens must be sent in the requAuthenticationest header.
+- - Tokens must be sent in the request header using the `Authorization` field.
   - **DRF Token Authentication:**
     `Authorization: Token <your_token>`